 Yes.
 Simply have your designated Responsible Individual select "Individual Responsible for Applicant" when signing up.

-You may purchase up to 30 times your daily limit within a 30-day period, with a maximum daily order of 150g.
+You may purchase up to 30 times your daily limit within a 30-day period, with a maximum order of 150 grams per month.

 We currently accept Visa, Mastercard, Visa Debit, and pre-paid Visa or Mastercard.

 Orders are shipped by Purolator, and come in a box delivered inside a discreet, sealed Purolator bag.
 All orders require a signature upon delivery, and PO Box addresses are not accepted.

 Zenabis is committed to increasing access to affordable, high-quality medical cannabis for our patients.
 As such, we are pleased to offer both a Compassionate Pricing Program for patients with disabilities, as well as a Low-Income Pricing Program for patients with an annual income of less than $30,000.
 Click on the program links for more information, or click here to download the application form for both programs.